 JGI runs the Tchimpounga Chimpanzee Rehabilitation Center in the Republic of Congo, the largest chimpanzee sanctuary in Africa.
 Since Tchimpounga opened in 1992, the staff have cared for more than 190 rescued chimpanzees.
 The facility currently houses nearly 140 chimpanzees that live either on the mainland sanctuary or in groups on the island sanctuary sites.

 Sanctuary care is just one part of our local efforts to protect endangered species from trafficking.
-We use a “triangle approach,” educating young people and community members on the dangers and consequences of wildlife trafficking and involving them in our work; and supporting law enforcement agencies to reduce criminal activity and reinforce reporting.
+We use a “triangle approach,” cooperating between three distinct entities: law enforcement, environmental education programs, and sanctuaries.
+Educating young people and community members on the dangers and consequences of wildlife trafficking is an important way of involving them in our work; and supporting law enforcement agencies to reduce criminal activity and reinforce reporting.